Kong/docs.konghq.com/app/konnect/network-resiliency.md

 ### How long can data plane nodes remain disconnected from the control plane?

-A data plane node will keep pinging the control, until the connection is re-established or the data plane is stopped.
+A data plane node will keep pinging the control plane, until the connection is re-established or the data plane is stopped.

 The data plane proxy needs to connect to the control plane at least once.